 - Provide a basic level of coverage

-Employers will be required to provide their foreign workers in Qatar, as well as the dependents living with them, with private health insurance.
+Employers will be required to provide their foreign workers in Qatar, as well as the dependents living with them (spouses and up to three children under the age of 18), with private health insurance.
 The private health insurance cost must be covered by the employer, subject to deductibles and copayments when applicable.

-Employers should monitor the implementation timeline of the new law, ensure that all their foreign workers and their dependents have compliant health insurance coverage as part of the visa process, and update their hiring policies accordingly.
+Employers should take steps to comply with the new law and its Executive Regulations, by ensuring that all their foreign workers and their dependents have compliant health insurance coverage as part of the visa process and update their hiring policies accordingly.